FACTBOX - Key political risks to watch in Pakistan

 What to watch:

+- Power struggles within the Taliban.
+Al Qaeda, the Afghan Taliban and Pakistani militants have held a series of meetings aimed at containing what could soon be open warfare between the two most powerful Pakistani Taliban leaders, militant sources said in early January.

 - Drone attacks.
-Any drone attack that results in large numbers of civilian deaths could further damage the U.S.-Pakistan relationship.
+Any drone attack that results in high civilian deaths could further damage the U.S.-Pakistan relationship.

+- Relations with India.
+Zardari is due to meet Indian Prime Minister Manmohan Singh in April, during what will be the first visit to India by a Pakistani head of state since 2005.

 (Editing by Daniel Magnowski)